percona/pxb-docs/docs/advanced/encrypted_innodb_tablespace_backups.md

 ## Incremental encrypted InnoDB tablespace backups with `keyring_file`

 The process of taking incremental backups with InnoDB tablespace encryption is similar to taking the Incremental Backups with unencrypted tablespace.

-!!! note

 The `keyring-file` component should not used in production or for regulatory compliance.

 ## Create an incremental backup